fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 Also, keep in touch!
 Check out the book’s webpage^11 and use the discussion forum^12 and errata^13 pages to help me keep the book lean, relevant, and easy to follow.
-This book is intended to be a living document.
+This course is intended to be a living document.
 I want to keep it up to date and relevant for every wave of new pytest users.

 11.https://pragprog.com/titles/bopytest